NativeScript/docs-v7/styling.md

 *__Note__: Currently the CSS support is limited only to the selectors and properties listed in this article*

 ### Supported selectors
 Native script supports a subset of [CSS selector syntax](http://www.w3schools.com/cssref/css_selectors.asp).
-We will look trough the supported selecors.
+We will look trough the supported selectors.

 #### Type selector
 Like [CSS element selectors](http://www.w3schools.com/cssref/sel_element.asp), type selectors in NativeScript select all views of a given type.